superfly/docs/app-guides/review-apps-guide.html.md

 This token is specific to a single Fly.io account and is valid for applications belonging the that account.

 Next, let's save our API token as a secret in our GitHub repository.
 Visit the Settings tab in your repository, then Secrets and variables → Actions.
-Alternatively, you can visit `https://github.com/$USERNAME_OR_ORG/$REPO_NAME/settings/secrets/actions`.
+Alternatively, you can visit `https://github.com/<username or org>/<repository>/settings/secrets/actions`.
 There, create a new **Repository Secret** called `FLY_API_TOKEN` with the value of your token.

 ### Create your GitHub Action